thabang21/mern-stack-contacts/readme.md

 #Note, before running the app replace the MONGODB_URL connect link from the .env file in order to connect to your database.

 1. To Run this app - install node_modules from the command line , use "npm install" on the server and then "cd client" and install the node modules on the client folder as well
+2. place your mongoDB connectuin string on .env txt
+3. place your mongoDB connectuin string on production.json
-2. "npm run start" on server folder to run the server
+4. "npm run start" on server folder to run the server
-3. "npm run start" on client folder to run the the front end
+5. "npm run start" on client folder to run the the front end
-4. Once the app is loaded, click on register at the right hand corner of the screen to register your account.
+6. Once the app is loaded, click on register at the right hand corner of the screen to register your account.
-5. after registering you will be taken to the login screen where you can enter your email and password that you have chosen, the you will be logged in
+7. after registering you will be taken to the login screen where you can enter your email and password that you have chosen, the you will be logged in
-6. form the dashboard you can start creating and saving your contacts
+8. form the dashboard you can start creating and saving your contacts

-Deployment

-• App will be deployed to Heroku

 App security

 • Helmet is used to ensure security of this app

+Github Link

+•